ChiliEater/gloom-rs/report/report-2.md

     gl_Position = A*position;
 }
 ```
-The output vertices give the following image :
+The output vertices give the following image:

 ![](img/3a-monkey.png)

-#### b)
+## Task 3b

-In this section we will study the impact of modifying one of $a,b,c,d,e,f$ in the following affine transformation matrix :
+In this section we will study the impact of modifying one of $a,b,c,d,e,f$ in the following affine transformation matrix:

 $$
 A = \begin{bmatrix}
 a&b&0&c\\